Define and use compute contexts (SQL Server and RevoScaleR tutorial)

-RevoScaleR supports multiple compute contexts, so that you can run R code in Hadoop, Spark, or in-database.
-For SQL Server, you define the server, and the function handles the tasks of creating the database connection and passing objects between the local computer and the remote execution context.
+RevoScaleR supports multiple compute contexts: Hadoop, Spark on HDFS, and SQL Server in-database.
+For SQL Server, the RxInSqlServer function is used for server connections and passing objects between the local computer and the remote execution context.

 - Connection string for the SQL Server instance